Peony plants can often be seen in gardens and flower beds, and it is impossible not to admire their large blooms and captivating fragrance.

 Remove foliage from Peonies at the end of the growing season.

-Here are a few varieties of Peonies that you can search for using the boxes below this list if you are looking for something specific.
+Here are a few varieties of Peonies that you can search for if you are looking for something specific.

 They are all suitable for Zones 3 to 9 and like partial shade to full sun.